Advanced Routing and Verification of Ground and Power Supply PCB Layout Traces with Altium Designer

 The last stage of PCB layout design is verification.
 One part of verifying your design that should never be overlooked is the visual inspection.
 It is indeed possible that your PCB layout may pass all of the rules and restraints that you have instituted and not meet other requirements; such as placement of components or other elements due to the enclosure, mounting or other concerns.
 Another important verification procedure is thermal analysis.
 With Altium’s Power Distribution Network (PDN) Analyzer you can simulate current flows along your traces to identify thermal dissipation issues.

-- It is much less time-consuming and cost-effective to simulate trace current flows to identify potential heat buildup issues during design where they can be easily fixed as opposed to discovering them after having a manufacturing run done.
+- It is much less time-consuming and cost-effective to simulate trace current flows to identify potential heat buildup issues during the PCB design where they can be easily fixed as opposed to discovering them after having a manufacturing run done.

 - Correcting power supply and ground trace errors can be easily corrected using Altium’s interactive routing capability.